Fair Division Under Cardinality Constraints: Conclusion and Future Work

 \subsubsection{Acknowledgments.}

 The authors thank Fahad Panolan for extremely useful discussions which lead to the proof of Theorem~\ref{theorem:identical_algo}.
+Arpita Biswas gratefully acknowledges the support of a Google PhD Fellowship Award.
 Siddharth Barman was supported by a Ramanujan Fellowship (SERB - {SB/S2/RJN-128/2015}).
-Arpita Biswas gratefully acknowledges the support of a Google PhD Fellowship Award.